Okay, not Flying But…

 Diving Horses in Niantic

 100 years ago

-Where today’s Route 1 bridges over the estuary’s northern tip, there used to be a Golden Spur Amusement Park (1905-1924).
+Where today’s Route 1 bridges over the estuary’s northern tip, there used to be the Golden Spur Amusement Park (1905-1924).
 And that park apparently featured none other than J.W.
 Gorman’s diving horses!

 Wow.
 That sounds nuts.
 The sign also helpfully noted that I could see pictures of this nonsense over at Tri-Town Foods on Route 161.
-Since I was headed that way for some clam chowder (it’s on a list, here), I decided to go find these pictures.
+Since I was headed that way for some clam chowder at the Flanders Fish Market, I decided to go find these pictures.